-If you're having problems with multiplayer gaming or matchmaking in Halo 5: Guardians, here are some areas that you can check to see what the problem might be.
+If you're having problems with multiplayer gaming or matchmaking in Halo 5: Guardians, here are some areas that you can check to see what the problem may be.

-Depending on the issue, the following game play features might be affected:
+Depending on the issue, the following game play features may be affected:

-You might see one of the following messages when you're trying to join or set up a multiplayer session.
+You may see one of the following messages when you're trying to join or set up a multiplayer session.

 This error occurs if there aren't enough players suitably close to your skill rank to start a match.
 You can research the playlist or select a new playlist to search.